Laura M. S. Hancock

 B.S., Christopher Newport University, 2013

 For my master's degree (which I will defend in spring 2018), I'm investigating differences in growth, demography, and population dynamics of the invasive plant garlic mustard (Alliaria petiolata) across three growth microhabitats.
 Specifically, I want to see how these differences (or lack thereof) might relate to range expansion into novel microhabitat types in its invaded range.
-For my PhD, I am studying foraging behavior and the migration patterns of a nectarivorous bat in the southwestern United States & Mexico.
+For my PhD, I am studying foraging behavior and the landscape level movement and migration patterns of insectivorous bats in Nevada and nectarivorous bats in the southwestern United States & Mexico.

 Overall, my research varies across study systems and taxa, but has an underlying theme: management and conservation.
 I am passionate about research that has current, real-world applications which help to improve ecological health & public knowledge about ecological systems.

 Stinson, K. A., Albertine, J. M., Hancock, L. M. S., Seidler, T. G., and Rogers, C. A. 2016.
 Northern ragweed ecotypes flower earlier and longer in response to elevated CO2: what are you sneezing at?
 Oecologia DOI: 10.1007/s00442-016-3670-x.

 Ruane, L. G., L. M. S. Hancock, A. T. Rotzin, and C. N. Luce.
 2013.
 Pollen viability and the potential for self-pollen interference in Phlox Hirsuta, an endangered species.
 International Journal of Plant Sciences 174: 1251-1258.